gohilnihar07/Samsungpdtraining/README.md

 Divider (Optional): In some PLL applications, a divider is used to divide the output frequency of the VCO, providing a divided output signal at a lower frequency.
 This can be useful when precise frequency division is required.<br>

 PLLs are used in a wide range of applications, including clock generation, frequency synthesis, data recovery, modulation and demodulation, and clock synchronization in communication systems, digital circuits, and various electronic devices.
-They are essential for maintaining stable and synchronized signals in many electronic systems.<br>
+They are essential for maintaining stable and synchronized signals in many electronic systems.<br><br>

 </details>